 - Read more here: Hidden Costs of 'Affordable' Health Insurance

 Do I Have To Buy Health Insurance?

 You may have heard that everyone in Idaho must have health insurance in 2014 or pay a penalty – Obamacare's so-called “individual mandate.”
 With a few exceptions, this is true.
-For 2014, not carrying insurance will cost $95 per person (up to $285 per family) or 1 percent of your family’s income, whichever is more.
+For 2014, not carrying insurance will cost $95 per adult plus $47.50 per child (up to $285 per family) or 1 percent of your family’s income, whichever is more.

 U.S. News generally recommends getting health insurance of some kind, even if it is only catastrophic coverage.
 That's because unexpected medical expenses can easily bankrupt anyone who is uninsured.